-System > System Settings
+System > System Settings > System Information.

-This section explains how to assign a name, location, and contact information for the switch.
+This section explains how to assign a description, location, and contact information for the switch.
 This information helps in identifying each specific switch among other switches in the same local area network.
 Entering this information is optional.

-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on System, and click on System Management. - 3.
+- 1. Log into your switch management page (see "Access your switch management page" on page 9). - 2.
+Click on System, click System Settings, and click on System Information. - 3.
 Review the settings.
-When you have completed making changes, click Apply to save the settings. - 94.
-System Name Specifies the Switch model.
-You cannot change this parameter. - 95.
-System Object ID Indicates the unique SNMP MIB object identifier that identifies the switch model.
-You cannot change this parameter. - 96.
-System Description Specifies a name for the switch, the name is optional and may contain up to 255 characters. - 97.
-System Location Specifies the location of the switch.
-The location is optional and may contain up to 255 characters. - 98.
-System Contact Specifies the name of the network administrator responsible for managing the switch.
-This contact name is optional and may contain up to 255 characters.
+When you have completed making changes, click Apply at the top right to save the configuration settings. - System Name Specifies a name for the switch which is the model number and cannot be modified. - System Description Specifies the identifying description for the switch.
+The setting is optional. - System Location Specifies the location of the switch.
+The setting is optional. - System Contact Specifies the name of the network administrator responsible for managing the switch.
+The setting is optional.